mamg22/cliplunch/README.md

 * Allow the clipboard paste be placed anywhere in the command, not just at the end
 * Decide on a config file format.
+* Allow running a fallback program on failure (e.g. notification when mpv can play given video)

 ## Why that name?